rba-community/rba-community/docs/apps/submit/index.md

 Submit your Splunkbase app to be included among the many apps featured for The RBA Community.

-!!! tip "Only apps hosted on Splunkbase will be accepted."
+!!! warning "Only apps hosted on Splunkbase will be accepted."
     We can assist you with the App Certification process.